watusi/jquery-mobile-iscrollview/README.md

 by this value.
 If the value is `null` or `undefined`, then the value of the `refreshDelay` option will be used.

-If present, the optional `beforeCallback` function will be called (with the supplied optional context parameter) just prior to refreshing iScroll.
+If present, the optional `beforeCallback` function will be called just prior to refreshing iScroll.
 This is useful if you have updated content inside the scroller, and need to refresh widgets inside the scroller (such as a listview) prior to iScroll refresh.
 While this is similar to the `iscroll_onbeforerefresh`, the callback is specific to a particular call to `refresh()`.

+If your callback requires some context, you should use jQuery's $.proxy() function to provide a `this` reference that will be available when the callback executes.

-If present, the  optional `afterCallback` function will be called (with the supplied optional context parameter) just after refreshing iScroll.
+If present, the  optional `afterCallback` function will be called just after refreshing iScroll.
 This is useful if you want to perform some action on the scroller after updating content.
 For example, this might be used to scroll to a particular position or element within the scroller after updating content.
 This is particularly useful when adding content to the *end* of the scroller, when you might like to scroll the new content